 The first known human inhabitants of Ellesmere Island were roaming bands of hunters, such as the Palaeo-Eskimos and Neo-Eskimos, who came to hunt muskox, caribou, and marine mammals around 2000 to 1000 BC.
 It’s believed that Vikings visited Ellesmere in the 10th century, long before it was sighted by the English explorer William Baffin in 1616.

 Today, the human population of Ellesmere Island is about 200.
 These hardy inhabitants live in three settlements: Alert, Grise Fiord, and Eureka, the latter being the third northernmost settlement in the world.
-The island’s wildlife, meanwhile, includes small herds of muskoxen, smaller herds of caribou, polar bears, Arctic hares, a wide range of bird species, and 13 species of spider.
+The island’s wildlife, meanwhile, includes small herds of muskoxen, white wolves, smaller herds of caribou, polar bears, Arctic hares, a wide range of bird species, and 13 species of spider.

 More than a fifth of the island is covered by Quttinirpaaq National Park (Quttinirpaaq means “top of the world” in the Inuktitut language).
 Established in 1988, it’s the second largest park in Canada and the second most northerly park in the world.
 Only about 50 people visit the park each year, but there is a way to take in some of the views without leaving your own home.
 In 2017, Google Street View teamed up with Parks Canada, and park staff were trained in the use of the 50-pound Street View Trekker Camera.
 You can see the 360-degree results here.

 On a more sobering note, the breathtaking but fragile environment of Ellesmere Island has proved highly susceptible to the effects of global warming.
 Around 90 percent of the ice shelves that existed around Ellesmere in 1906 are now gone.
 This, in turn, has placed the future of polar bears, seals, walruses, caribou and other species under threat of extinction.